LilJing/gated-level-text-classification/README.md

-# text-classification
+# text-classification-on-pytorch

-text-classification-on-pytorch
+Comparison on
-Char level
+char level
-Word level
+word level and
-Gated level
+gated level on text classification